 - Irritable Bowel Disorder – Some specialists believe this condition is mostly caused by mental distress rather than GI issues.

-Indeed, if an old cat is throwing up white foam, it’s perhaps more likely that their condition is linked to one the chronic medical conditions mentioned above.
+Indeed, if an old cat is throwing up white foam, it’s perhaps more likely that their condition is linked to one of the chronic medical conditions discussed above.

 Does My Cat Have Irritable Bowel Syndrome?

 If your cat is vomiting white mucus, and they are having problems going to the toilet (constipation, bloating and/or diarrhea) your vet might diagnose Irritable Bowel Syndrome (IBS).

 This condition occurs when the bowels become inflamed, but vets don’t always know why this occurs.
 IBS is a syndrome – so it’s a collection of symptoms that can be caused by various factors.
 The GI diseases mentioned in this article (allergies, parasites, etc.) could lead to a diagnosis of IBS in some cats – especially if these diseases do not respond very well to treatment.

 However, it’s important to say that IBS is not always caused by gastrointestinal issues.
 Some scientists believe mental distress is one of the leading causes of IBS in cats.
 This makes sense because we know cats can become easily stressed if their environment is inadequate or they feel threatened in any way.
 So, if you want to prevent conditions such as IBS, try to create a calm and relaxing home for your cat.